readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 A thing is useful because of its physical properties: the relation between me and the thing requires specific properties in the thing.
 Things must be organic to be edible for example.
-It might take history to discover that certain mushrooms are edible but it is their physical properties which allows to discover this.
+It might be a human activity that discovers that certain mushrooms are edible but it is their physical properties which allows to discover this.
 Mushrooms have the capacity to be edible because of their particular physical, chemical, etc. properties.
 All possible uses have the physical properties in common: "One and the same use-value can be used in various ways.
-But the extent of its possible application is limited by its existence as an object with distinct properties."[^19] Usefulness is grounded in particular qualities of a thing and these qualities make it a useful thing.[^6]
+But the extent of its possible application is limited by its existence as an object with distinct properties."[^19] Usefulness is grounded in particular qualities of a thing and these qualities make it a useful thing.[^6] Marx here defines "useful thing" and "use-value" as synonyms.

 > This property of a commodity is independent of the amount of labour required
 > to appropriate its useful qualities.

-Earlier we determined material wealth as useful objects which are products of labour.
+Earlier we determined material wealth as useful objects which are produced, i.e. products of labour.
 However, considered purely as a useful object the amount of labour required to produce them is irrelevant.
 A piece of wood I found on the street is as useful as a piece of wood for which I had to chop a tree.
-When we find a faster ways of producting coats, we can produce more coats in the same time.
+When we find faster ways of producing coats, we can produce more coats in the same time.
 Yet, a coat still keeps you warm the same.
 Use-value is a category of consumption, not of production.

 > When examining use-values, we always assume we are dealing with definite
 > quantities, such as dozens of watches, yards of linen, or tons of iron.

-Things always come in a quantity, there are not watches, but some given quantity of watches.

-Furthermore, to realise the qualities of use-values a certain quantity is necessary and sufficient: With one grain of wheat I cannot eat my fill.
+To realise the qualities of use-values a certain quantity is necessary and
+sufficient: With one grain of wheat I cannot eat my fill.
 For a two person household usually one fridge is sufficient, four are usually too many for this purpose.
 To make use of a certain quality it needs to be available in a certain quantity.
 One brick is not enough to build a house, 1 billion is too much.
 One grain of rice is too little for a meal, 100g perhaps about adequate.
 Put differently, to build a house one does not want bricks, many bricks or more bricks.
 One wants however many bricks it takes to build a house: definitely a definite quantity.

 Even if we do not know much many bricks it takes to build a house or how much pasta it takes to fill us up, the actual task itself determines this quantity.
 Our ignorance does not change this.

 > The use-values of commodities provide the material for a special branch of
 > knowledge, namely the commercial knowledge of commodities.

+Studying all the various use-values is of practical importance, even economically.
+However, this is a separate body of knowledge from understanding the commodity.

-Use-values are only
+> Use-values are only realized in use or in consumption.

+Use-values realise their potential to satisfy human needs when they are consumed.
+The realisation of use-values also extinguishes them.
+This is palpable when we consider things like food or petrol, which are immediately extinguished when we consume them.
+Other objects are not immediately extinguished when we consume them, but they wear out more slowly, they die a slow death so to speak.
+Hence, there is a continuous need to produce and reproduce commodities under all social organisations of production and consumption.[^23]

-> realized in use or in consumption.
-They constitute the material content of
+> They constitute the material content of wealth, whatever its social form may
-> wealth, whatever its social form may be.
-In the form of society to be
+> be.
+In the form of society to be considered here they are also the material
-> considered here they are also the material bearers of … exchange-value.
+> bearers of … exchange-value.

-When we consider commodities as use-values we consider them as material wealth, i.e. we consider their content not their form, but it is their commodity form which is specific to the capitalist mode of production.
+Recall that in the first sentence the object was defined as the particular form of wealth as it appears in capitalist societies.
+We then moved on to studying the content of this wealth, the commodity's body considered as a useful object.
+But it is their commodity form which is specific to the capitalist mode of production.
 Consequently, the use-value side or usefulness is not how to proceed.
 While use-values will play a role later during the investigation, we cannot derive the particularity of the commodity from use-value.
-Material wealth is use-values without existing as commodities.
+Material wealth consists of useful objects without appearing in commodity form.

-Use-values realise their potential to satisfy human needs when they are consumed.
-The realisation of use-values also extinguishes them.
-This is palpable when we consider things like food or petrol.
-However, even brick houses wear out.
-Some objects might wear out regardless of if we use them and some objects might take ages to show signs of wear and tear, but using them always wears them out.
-Hence, they need to be produced anew if we want to continue consuming them.
 In all societies people need to eat and in all possible social organisations people need to work to produce the stuff to consume.
 This cannot change, as pointed out above.
 What can change, however, is the social form in which consumption is related to production.
 One such form is the market which makes exchange-value a particular social quality of wealth in societies where the capitalist mode of production prevails.

 > Exchange-value appears first of all as the quantitative relation, the
-> proportion, in which use-value of one kind exchange for use-values of another
+> proportion, in which use-values of one kind exchange for use-values of another
 > kind.

 For now, exchange-value appears as a relation between two use-values.
 If one can get two chairs for one ton of apples, then two chairs are the exchange-value of one ton of apples.
-By "one kind" is expressed that the next ton of apples also gets one two chairs — if the apples are of the same kind.
+By "one kind" is expressed that the next ton of apples also gets two chairs — if the apples are of the same kind.
 Exchange-value is not a property of a particular batch of apples, but every ton of apples has this property.

-With "relation" is expressed that e.g. two tons grant access to four chairs.
+With "relation" is expressed that not only one ton gives access to 2 chairs but that e.g. two tons grant access to four chairs.
+Exchangeability is not bound to one ton.
 This might seem trivial and self-evident but it is not: one could say, for example, we want everybody to be able to get chairs, so as you buy more and more chairs they become more and more expensive (measured in apples) or, alternatively, one cannot even buy more than two chairs, full stop.
 But this is clearly not how this society exchanges.
-From this we might conclude that it is a quality of apples to be exchangable for chairs.
+From this we might conclude that in this society it is a quality of apples to be exchangeable for chairs.

-If one takes this standpoint and considers exchange-value as a property of the commodity (an assumption which will be corrected in the following) then apples are determined "exchangable for chairs" which we might also express as "means to access chairs" or "chair access resources".
+If one takes this standpoint and considers exchange-value as a property of the commodity (an assumption which will be corrected in the following) then apples are determined "exchangeable for chairs" which we might also express as "means to access chairs" or "chair access resources".
 While the use-value of apples is their quality to satisfy hunger and appetite, exchange-value — as far as we have determined it so far – as a property of apples means one can get access to